- tool kits

-Cultural Development grants are for project activities that occur between August 1, 2014 to July 30, 2015 to:
+Cultural Development grants are for project activities that occur between August 1, 2016 and July 30, 2017 that:

 - protect and stabilize Oregon's cultural resources;

-- expand public awareness of, quality of, access to and participation in culture in Oregon; and
+- expand public awareness of, access to, and participation in quality cultural experiences in Oregon;

-Cultural Development Grants recognize and support significant cultural programs and projects in four broad areas:
+Cultural Development Grants recognize and support significant cultural programs and projects through four grant categories:

-- Access: making culture broadly available to Oregonians
+- Access: Make culture broadly available to Oregonians

-- Preservation: investing in Oregon's cultural heritage by recovering and preserving historic assets and achievements
+- Preservation: Invest in Oregon's cultural heritage by recovering, preserving, and sharing historic assets and achievements

 In considering funding requests, the Cultural Trust seeks proposals that will expand the public benefit of Oregon's culture through: